-The evaluator had concluded that the TOE satisfies all work units prescribed in the CEM by submitting the Evaluation Technical Report.
+The evaluator had concluded that this TOE satisfies all work units prescribed in the CEM as per the Evaluation Technical Report.

 In the evaluation, the following were confirmed.

 - PP Conformance:

 U.S. Government Approved Protection Profile - U.S. Government Protection Profile for Hardcopy Devices Version 1.0 (IEEE Std.
 2600.2TM-2009)